Which two bones join to form the jaw?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The jaw is formed by the combination of the maxillae and the mandible.
-The mandible, also known as the lower jaw, is the only movable bone of the skull and plays a crucial role in the ability to chew and speak.
-The maxillae, or upper jaw, is fixed and supports the upper teeth, as well as contributing to the structure of the face and aiding in functions such as speech and feeding.
+The jaw is formed by the union of two specific bones: the maxillae and mandible.
+The mandible, commonly referred to as the lower jaw, is the only movable bone of the skull and plays a crucial role in chewing and speaking.
+The maxillae, which comprise the upper jaw, support the upper teeth and also form part of the eye sockets and nasal cavity.

 Subscribe